rsaikali/tensorflow-classifier-mqtt/README.md

 ### Classify images

-First install requirements, Tensorflow Lite for RaspberryPi will be used here, but you can find the correct version for your platform here: https://www.tensorflow.org/lite/guide/python
+First install requirements, Tensorflow lite for RaspberryPi will be used here, but you can find the correct version for your platform here: https://www.tensorflow.org/lite/guide/python

 ```sh
 pip install https://dl.google.com/coral/python/tflite_runtime-2.1.0.post1-cp37-cp37m-linux_armv7l.whl